 It is also important to reduce your intake of omega-6 fatty acids to the best of your ability (and budget).
 This means no modern vegetable oils or products made from them, like mayonnaise or store-bought salad dressings.
 Also, be mindful of your nut consumption and try to eat grass-fed meat, free-range poultry, and wild game whenever it’s not prohibitively expensive.
 At the same time, try and increase your omega-3 intake by eating more wild caught fish (canned salmon and sardines are great inexpensive options), omega-3 eggs, and maybe also using a fish oil supplement.

 In summary: You still have lots of great options.
-You can get your “raw” fats from avocados, avocado oil, olives, olive oil, flax meal, flax oil, sesame oil, nuts and seeds (in moderation), and coconut and coconut products.
-The best sources of “cooked” fats are grass-fed meat, free-range poultry, wild game, omega-3 eggs and wild-caught fish.
-For cooking, I suggest using coconut oil (extra virgin or naturally refined), palm oil, grass-fed butter (if you tolerate it–many don’t, so use with caution), suet, lard, tallow or other animal fat (especially, if pasture-fed).
+You can get your “raw” fats from avocados, avocado oil, olives, olive oil, sesame oil, nuts and seeds and their oils (in moderation), and coconut and coconut products.
+The best sources of “cooked” fats are grass-fed meat, free-range poultry, wild game, pasture-raised or omega-3 eggs and wild-caught fish.
+For cooking, I suggest using a high quality extra virgin olive oil (see Olive Oil Redemption: Yes, It’s a Great Cooking Oil!), avocado oil, coconut oil (extra virgin or naturally refined), palm oil (make sure it’s ethically-sourced), grass-fed butter or ghee (if you tolerate it–many don’t, so use with caution), suet, lard, tallow or other animal fat (especially, if pasture-fed).
 And remember, this isn’t supposed to increase your stress.
-If you can only afford conventional ground beef (like I can), then don’t worry about it.
+If you can only afford conventional ground beef, then don’t worry about it.
 Do what you can and know that you will feel better for every positive change you make!